bernie4375/FCL-potential-autoISF/README.md

 Please try to follow the sequence of chapters.
 However, use (and study deeper) only what you think suits you.
 FCL always builds on YOUR personal patterns.

 Please observe the safety suggestions (e.g. section on iobTH, on SMBs off at odd temp. bg targets etc).

-In a neighboring branch, you can find also a e-Book version that was streamlined by AI

 Note that autoISF is a highly experimental toolset for you doing self-responsible research, based on YOUR evryday looping data.
 See Disclaimer: